 Queensland Drug and Alcohol Court

-The Queensland Drug and Alcohol Court is a sentencing option for offenders facing jail for drug and alcohol offences.
-The magistrate can give an eligible person a Queensland Drug and Alcohol Treatment Order (QDAC TO) where they complete a program in the community while on a suspended sentence.
+The Queensland Drug and Alcohol Court (QDAC) is a sentencing option for offenders facing jail for drug and alcohol offences.
+The magistrate can give an eligible person a drug and alcohol treatment order where they complete a program in the community while on a suspended sentence.

 When you need legal advice